janscience/Teensy_Amp/R5.0/README.md

 ### Common mode rejection:

-- Set S1 to DIFF.
+- Do not connect S1 to MONO.
+Connect S2 to DIFF.
-- Via R3 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
+- Via R2 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
 - This is amplified in the same way against VGND as the signals.
-- Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then the currents via R3 add up to zero!
+- Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then the currents via R2 add up to zero!
 - Measuring this in differential mode subtracts common mode from the signals:
   SIGi - mean(SIGi).
 - This does not result in a monopolar measurement!